Updater/pb-service/README.md

   "lease_start_date": "2015-11-01",
   "lease_end_date": "2016-10-31",

-  // Field to indicate the units use such as corporate housing, vacation, etc "use_type": "coporate",
+  // Field to indicate the unit's use such as corporate housing, vacation, etc "use_type": "coporate",

-  // Only applicable on move-ins
+  // Only applicable for move-ins
   "move_in_date": "2015-11-01",

-  // Only applicable on move-outs
+  // Only applicable for move-outs
   "move_out_date": "2015-10-11",